harrietdarley/harriet-project/README.md

     - I've used Git as a version control system to regularly add and commit changes made to my project.
 - [**GitHub**](https://github.com/)
     - I've used GitHub as a remote repository to push and store changes to my project.
 Also using GitHub pages to deploy my website in a live environment.

+## Testing

+### Responsive Testing
+By using Google Chrome's web development tools, I could ensure that every change to my website worked on many different screen sizes.
+I double checked this by testing the website on different technology such as a mobile phone, tablet and laptop.

+### HTML5 and CSS3 Validation
+I used the [W3C HTML Validator tool](https://validator.w3.org/#validate_by_input) and the [W3C CSS Validator tool](https://jigsaw.w3.org/css-validator/#validate_by_input) to validate both my HTML and CSS Code.

+### Bugs and Problems
+- **Animated Titles**: The JavaScript only worked on one title so I struggles with editing the JavaScript so it moved the letters on all the titles across the website.
+- **Experience Boxes**: I first tried using Bootstrap grid system to position my boxes however this was not working as I could not get the right spacing between the columns, I asked my mentor and he told me to look at using Flexbox which eventually positioned them perfectly.
+- **Computer Image**: The opacity property was not working on my image however I found out the linear-gradient property made background images opaque as it adds a layer over the image.
+_ **GitHub**: I didn't push my code upto GitHub enough times as I needed to however luckily this didn't affect my project.

+## Credits

+### Media
+- The photos in the website are obtained by Unsplash.
+- The icons are obtained by either Font Awesome, Icons8 or Favicon.

+### Acknologements
+- I received guidance from my mentor, Sunny Hebbar.
+He helped me with the few problems I had with my website.